oneapi-src/oneDPL/rfcs/proposed/host_backend_histogram/README.md

 # Host Backends Support for the Histogram APIs

 ## Introduction
-In version 2022.6.0, two `histogram` APIs were added to oneDPL, but implementations were only provided for device policies with the dpcpp backend. `Histogram` was added to the oneAPI specification 1.4 provisional release and should be present in the 1.4 specification.
-Please see the [oneAPI Specification](https://github.com/uxlfoundation/oneAPI-spec/blob/main/source/elements/oneDPL/source/parallel_api/algorithms.rst#parallel-algorithms) for a full definition of the semantics of the histogram APIs.
-In short, they take elements from an input sequence and classify them into either evenly distributed or user-defined bins via a list of separating values and count the number of values in each bin, writing to a user-provided output histogram sequence.
-Currently, `histogram` is not supported with serial, tbb, or openmp backends in our oneDPL implementation.
-This RFC aims to propose the implementation of `histogram` for these host-side backends.
+The oneDPL library added histogram APIs, currently implemented only for device policies with the DPC++ backend.
+These APIs are defined in the oneAPI Specification 1.4.
+Please see the
+[oneAPI Specification](https://github.com/uxlfoundation/oneAPI-spec/blob/main/source/elements/oneDPL/source/parallel_api/algorithms.rst#parallel-algorithms)
+for the details.
+The host-side backends (serial, TBB, OpenMP) are not yet supported.
+This RFC proposes extending histogram support to these backends.

 ## Motivations
-Users don't always want to use device policies and accelerators to run their code.
-It may make more sense in many cases to use a serial implementation or a host-side parallel implementation of `histogram`.
-It's natural for a user to expect that oneDPL supports these other backends for all APIs.
+There are many cases to use a host-side serial or a host-side implementation of histogram.
 Another motivation for adding the support is simply to be spec compliant with the oneAPI specification.

 ## Design Considerations